AI-secure/DBA/README.md

 ### Reproduce experiments:

 - prepare the pretrained model:
-Because we begin to attack after the accuracy in the global model converging, so our pretrained clean models can be downloaded from `https://drive.google.com/file/d/1wcJ_DkviuOLkmr-FgIVSFwnZwyGU8SjH/view?usp=sharing`
-(you can also train from the round 0 to obtain the clean model)
+Because we begin to attack after the accuracy in the global model converging, so our pretrained clean models can be downloaded from here(https://drive.google.com/file/d/1wcJ_DkviuOLkmr-FgIVSFwnZwyGU8SjH/view?usp=sharing).
+You can also train from the round 0 to obtain the pretrained clean model.

-- We can use Visdom to view the network architecture and monitor the training progress.
+- we can use Visdom to monitor the training progress.
 ```
 python -m visdom.server -p 8098
 ```